assarbad/ntobjx/README.rst

 ``ntnative.h`` may be duplicates and the compiler may choke.
 If you find any such cases, please file a ticket to point them out to me.

+More details on `how to build`_ can be found in the project Wiki.

 Creating the solutions
 ~~~~~~~~~~~~~~~~~~~~~~
 Using the correct `premake4 flavor`_ the creation of the solutions and projects